 |---|---|---|

-| Detects cancellations | Yes | Yes |
+| Detects cancellations | Yes | Only where alert-ready and proven |

-| SMS alerts | Add-on | Built in |
+| SMS alerts | Add-on | Planned after delivery proof |

-| Pre-fills your booking form | No | Yes |
+| Pre-fills your booking form | No | Extension-assisted |

 When Campnab is the right choice